Grace Kelly’s Wedding

 • For their engagement in 1955, Rainier gave Grace a Van Cleef & Arpels pearl necklace, which she can be seen wearing in Van Cleef & Arpels by Sylvie Raulet.
 As a wedding present, Rainier gave Grace a jewelry set comprising a necklace, bracelet, and earrings, also from Van Cleef & Arpels.

-• As a wedding present from MGM, Grace received her entire wardrobe from High Society, as well as her magnificent wedding dress.
+• As a wedding present from MGM, Grace received her entire wardrobe from High Society, and her wedding dress.

 • At the request of Rainier, the House of Creed created a perfume called Fleurissimo as a wedding present for Grace.
-The fragrance was later worn by fellow style icons Jacqueline Kennedy Onassis and Madonna.
+The fragrance was later worn by other notable women including Jacqueline Kennedy Onassis and Madonna.

 Honeymoon

-• Following their nuptials, Rainier and Grace embarked on their honeymoon, sailing around the Mediterranean on the Deo Juvante II, a 147-foot yacht gifted by Aristotle Onassis.
+• For their honeymoon, Grace and Rainier sailed around the Mediterranean on the Deo Juvante II, a 147-foot yacht gifted by Aristotle Onassis.

 • Grace and Rainier spent part of their honeymoon at Mallorca’s Hotel Barceló Formentor.